The French government issued an ordinance on November 6, 2024, to modify the country’s Influencer Marketing Law, which was enacted in June 2023.

 The modifications impact two key areas of the 2023 law: labelling requirements for commercial posts become more flexible, and the application of the French law to all European creators systematically has been repealed.

-Under the first iteration of the law, only #publicité and #collaborationcommerciale were the only two transparency labels permitted; now, creators may use labels as long as they are “clear, legible and understandable” or an “an equivalent statement adapted to the characteristics of the influencing activity and the format of the communication medium used”.
+Under the first iteration of the law, #publicité and #collaborationcommerciale were the only two transparency labels permitted; now, creators may use labels as long as they are “clear, legible and understandable” or an “an equivalent statement adapted to the characteristics of the influencing activity and the format of the communication medium used”.

 The ordinance also clarifies Article 9 of the law to specify that it applies to creators working as commercial influencers and targeting a French audience.
 Creators and influencers targeting French audiences who live outside the European Union, Switzerland or the European Economic Area must designate a legal representative in the EU to guarantee contracts and compliance with the law.